KastnerRG/Read_the_docs/docs/project2.rst

 Your report should answer the following questions.
 Make it very clear where you are answering each of these questions (e.g., make each question a header or separate section or copy/paste the questions in your report and add your answer or simply put a bold or emphasized **Question X.(a/b/c/...)** before your answer).
 Your report will be graded based on your responses.

-For all questions below, use a CORDIC implementation using the starter code in `cordic/cordiccart2pol.cpp` (which contains skeleton code, refer to Chapter 3 to implement the CORDIC algorithm) unless otherwise indicated.
+For all questions below, use a CORDIC implementation using the starter code in `cordic/cordiccart2pol.cpp` (which contains skeleton code, refer to Chapter 3 to implement the CORDIC algorithm) unless otherwise indicated (Question 4).

 * **Question 1:** One important design parameter is the number of rotations.
 Change that number to numbers between 10 and 20.
 This question should use a floating point implementation of CORDIC.